Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 Polio Vaccine Dose & Schedule

-Recommended schedule for the polio vaccine include:
+Recommended schedule for the polio vaccine includes:

 • For Adults Without Previous Vaccination – Three doses, spaced as follows: